stteo150/ProiectLA/README.md

 * Decision Tree and Random Forest models perform similarly but are inferior to Logistic Regression.
 They could be improved by optimizing parameters.

 # License
+This project is open-source and available under the [GNU General Public License v3.0](LICENSE)

 # Contribution
 Feel free to contribute to this project by creating issues or submitting pull requests.